MAVLink 2 adds support for message signing, which allows a MAVLink system to verify that messages originate from a trusted source.

 A system that is accepting incorrectly signed packets should provide a highly conspicuous indication that the connection is unsafe/insecure.
 Malformed signed packets indicate a bad configuration, transport failure, protocol failure, or hostile manipulation.

 A secret key is 32 bytes of binary data that are used to create message signatures that can be verified by other holders of the key.
 The key should be created on one system in the network (often a GCS) and shared to other trusted devices via secure channels.
-Systems must have a shared key to communicate.
+Systems must have a shared key in order to be able to communicate.

-The C Library supports only one key per link, but this is a choice of the library and not a limit/requirement of the protocol.
+The mavgen C and Python libraries support only one key per link.
+This is a choice of the library and not a limit/requirement of the protocol.
+An implementation might instead store a pool of keys, and/or manage keys on a per-connection basis.

 The method of generating the secret key is implementation dependent.
 For example, it could be generated by: